“At last I find you, you old sinner!” said

 “It happened a few days ago, the day you arrived.
 I had wandered on to his property, it turns out, and he wasn’t pleased.
 I suppose he thought I was poaching on his lands.”

-“He was almost crazed with fury,” a crease developed on Edmund’s forehead as he sorted through his own thoughts on the matter.
+“He was almost crazed with fury.”
+A crease developed on Edmund’s forehead as he sorted through his own thoughts on the matter.
 “He wasn’t wholly there when he first attacked me with his walking stick.
 He did not even seem to notice that I fought him with a sword.
 That was the first cue that something wasn’t right–”

 Elanore colored, angry at this behavior towards her friend.
 “Even if you were trespassing, his response is incomprehensible—”

 To her surprise, Edmund shook his head.
 “Elanore, it may sound as equally mad, but my instincts tell me something else about him.
-He knows something we don’t, something that has made him on edge, afraid.”
+He knows something we don’t, something that has put him on edge, afraid.”